 Sharif says: A lot of roles we’re getting for graduates now are quite varied.
-There are a lot of SME businesses looking for graduates nowadays, and generally these employers are looking for accounts assistants; ledger and sales ledger clerks and pre-qualified accountants—quite broad transactional roles with study support.
+There are a lot of SME businesses looking for graduates nowadays, and generally these employers are looking for assistant management accountants, assistant finance accountants, ledger and sales ledger clerks and pre-qualified accountants—quite broad transactional roles with study support.

-We’ve noticed that a lot of graduates are looking for broader roles too, which is really good.
-Historically, Big Four and large firms were more appealing option, but now we are seeing graduates looking to work for smaller businesses like startups and SMEs in which the remits are quite agile and there is great learning potential.
+We’ve noticed that a lot of graduates are looking for broader roles that cover more responsibility.
+Historically, Big Four and large firms were a more appealing option, but now we are seeing graduates looking to work for smaller businesses like start-ups and SMEs in which the remits are quite agile and there is great learning potential.

 Seema says: My team works regularly with a logistics company—we recruit for their graduate programmes about 4 – 5 times a year.
 Overall, recruitment for SME-businesses is quite high at the moment across the Midlands.
-In terms of graduate preference, we tend to see graduates looking more at larger companies because they offer attractive graduate packages.
-But there are strong opportunities among some of the growing SMEs within Birmingham.
+In terms of graduate preference, we still tend to see graduates looking more at larger companies because they offer attractive graduate packages, but SMEs are growing in appeal due to role development and benefits packages.

-Which hard and soft skills are employers looking for?
+Which hard and soft skills are needed for entry level finance jobs?

-Sharif says: Communication skills and the ability to build relationships and collaborate is a big thing businesses are looking for.
+Sharif says: Communication skills and the ability to build relationships and collaborate is a big part of these roles.
 They want someone who can analyse and interpret information.
 From a technical perspective, Excel skills are very important for graduates, too.